birdddev/blender-sculpt-pies/README.md

 ### Usage
     At the moment this only adds operator menus for four menus.
-    You can call these by setting a View 3D > Sculpt > Sculpt (Global) keymap value to wm.call_menu_pie and then the name to one of the four below
+    You can call these by setting a keymap in View 3D > Sculpt > Sculpt (Global) to wm.call_menu_pie and name to one of the four below

     The tools are grouped by their current icon color.